Employee training and development is a significant activity in corporate settings.

 Employee training is crucial to any organization’s success, as it helps ensure that employees are trained for the necessary skills to perform their job roles effectively.

-There are various types of staff training – from on-the-job training and apprenticeships to classroom instruction and e-learning; organizations have a range of options for employee training.
+There are various types of staff training – from on-the-job training and apprenticeships to classroom instruction and e-learning; organizations have a range of options for employee training and development examples.

 In this context, let’s explore the 10 types of employee training.